p4nd4sec/Hannibal/documentation-payload/hannibal/execute_bof.md

   + `int32`: A signed 32-bit integer.
   + `string`: A normal C-style string.
   + `wchar`: A `wchar_t` string.
-+ `Additional File`: Additional file, could be served as the second stage payload.
++ `Additional Files`: Additional file(s), could be served as the next stage payloads.

-`Arguments` and `Additional File` are not required.
-However, for `Additional File`, due to some restriction in the mechanism of Hannibal shellcode agent to not having `NULL` payload, a random 16-byte gibberish will be added as a decoy.
+`Arguments` and `Additional Files` are not required.
+However, for `Additional Files`, due to some restriction in the mechanism of Hannibal shellcode agent to not having `NULL` payload, a random 16-byte gibberish will be added as a decoy.

 Next, just task it :D